 Danny Brown: [00:55:17] but it’s a long game.

 Warren Dow: [00:55:18] It’s not a sprint.

-Danny Brown: [00:55:19] Like most people look to transact and hold on as much of the commission and hold onto it and it’s counter.
+Danny Brown: [00:55:19] Like most people look to transact and hold on as much of the commission and hold onto it and its counter.
 It’s counterintuitive.
 If you want to last, you’ve got to play the long game.
-You got to go to market and you got to invest our business.
+You got to go to market and you got to invest in your business.
 Part of our business is marketing and branding, right?

 Warren Dow: [00:56:14] and don’t think of it.

 Don’t start with the product or the means like it’s a Facebook this or it’s an Instagram that, or it’s a print this or it’s like.
 First, I think you gotta be authentic to who you are.
 Who are you?
 Who are you for?
 What makes you tick 100% where’s your passion?
 Where you know, get into that headspace first and then figure out where you want that Headspace or that passion to exist.